 Condo and Townhouse Options

 When Bozeman home prices started taking off, Belgrade became an affordable alternative to Bozeman.
 However, Belgrade home prices have been increasing at a faster rate than Bozeman for the past two years so they are quickly catching up.
-That being said, the average sale price of a single-family home in Belgrade is 33% lower than Bozeman* so it is still an option many people consider when buying a home.
+That being said, the average sale price of a single-family home in Belgrade is 31% lower than Bozeman* so it is still an option many people consider when buying a home.
 It is also where builders are heading because there are fewer regulations, fees, and hurdles when it comes to development.
 Beyond Belgrade, people are looking to Manhattan, Three Forks, Ennis, and Livingston as alternatives to living in Bozeman.
 While Manhattan is a great small community, the housing inventory is low, home prices are not far behind Bozeman's, and they have had recent tax increases due to new schools being built.
 Three Forks and Livingston are also great options, but it’s important to keep in mind the extra cost of gas when commuting.
-Get our guide to moving to Belgrade, guide to moving to Livingston or our guide to moving to Manhattan.
+For more information on these communities, get our guide to moving to Belgrade, guide to moving to Livingston or our guide to moving to Manhattan.
 If Bozeman or the surrounding areas are out of the question, here are ten other small Montana towns to consider.

 What Can We Do?